 The other thing you need to do is to exercise regularly.
 There is a wide range of exercises you can do.
 For example, you can run, ride a bicycle, swim, or do weight lifting.
 All of these activities are safe — you just have to avoid getting overheated by drinking a lot of water.
 Regular exercises help keep your body in perfect shape before, during, and after pregnancy.

 If you are still struggling to get pregnant, despite taking all the right measures to ensure a safe pregnancy and making your body ready, then you should speak to your doctor.
 Upon consultation, you might discover the conceiving naturally is not possible.
 Thanks to advances in medicine, though, couples who consider In Vitro Fertilization (IVF)can still make their dreams of having a family a reality.
+Optimizing your IVF and sperm health as well as egg quality are important to prepare both of you for pregnancy and provide a higher chance of a healthy baby.

 During your pregnancy, you should avoid alcohol at all costs.
 This includes wine, beer, liquor, and wine coolers.
 Alcohol can cause stillbirth, miscarriage, low birth weight, and severe birth defects like fetal alcohol syndrome.